natcap/invest.users-guide/source/coastal_protection.rst

 Nearshore Bed Erosion
 """""""""""""""""""""

-The model estimates two types of shoreline response to wave attack.
-In the case of sandy beach systems, we compute the amount of shoreline erosion that takes place after a storm based on the user-input value of storm surge and the value of wave runup computed by the wave evolution model.
-In cases when the shoreline is composed of consolidated sediments (mangroves, marshes), we estimate an hourly amount of bed scour.
+The next step is to model the response of the shoreline to wave attack.
+Our model estimates two types of shoreline response.
+In sandy beach systems, we compute the amount of shoreline erosion that takes place after a storm based on the user-input value of storm surge and the value of wave runup computed by the wave evolution model.
+When the shoreline is composed of consolidated sediments (mangroves, marshes), we estimate an hourly amount of bed scour.
 In both cases, we use empirical equations that ignore the dynamic feedback that takes place between wave and bed as the erosion occurs.

 Wave runup (:math:`R_2`; see USACE (2002, Chap.
 4)) is an estimate of the maximum shoreward distance that waves can reach on the shoreline.
 Once the profile of wave height has been computed, we estimate the amount of wave runup at the shoreline based on the empirical equation proposed by Stockdon et al. (2006):